Don't let the gloves intimidate you; the gloves are off.

 Horner translates "recognizes"

-In my translation I will be using "takes" (He takes earth as earth.)
+In my translation I use "takes" (He takes earth as earth.)

-Saññātvā: usually perception, as of raw sensory data, but I am using this as conceptualization; meaning 6 in PED.
+Saññātvā: usually perception, as of raw sensory data, but I am using this as conceptualization; meaning six in PED.

 Abhijānati: PED: [abhiññnā + jānāti] to know by experience, to know fully or thoroughly, to recognize, know of, to be conscious or aware of.